smartcontractkit/chainlink-sui/documentation/relayer/chainwriter.md

 ### Generic Parameter Configuration

-Generic parameters are defined in the function configuration using the `IsGeneric` flag:
+Generic parameters are now defined directly in the function configuration using the `GenericType` field, which explicitly specifies the concrete type to use:

 ```go
 // File: /relayer/codec/types.go